Wojtek9388/Pollang/Syntax.md

 -------------- DataTypes --------------

-int         1.
+int         1
-bool        true false.
+bool        true false
-string      "".
+string      ""
-vector      ().
+vector      ()
-- A vector NEEDS to have a data type so you cant have a two different types in the same vector.
+- A vector NEEDS to have a data type so you cant have a two different types in the same vector
-- Example: vector<DATATYPE> NAME.
+- Example: vector<DATATYPE> NAME
-dictionary  [].
+dictionary  []
-block scope {}.
+block scope {}

 ------------ Misc Features ------------